In the Middle of the Night, Bernie Was Tipped Toward Iowa Victory by Working-Class Immigrant Votes

 On caucus night, after two busloads of Sudanese Americans from Pheasant Ridge arrived at the satellite caucus for foreign language speakers at Caring Hands and More in Iowa City, it awarded all nine of its delegates to Sanders.

+Kelvin Ho moved to Des Moines from Chicago in November 2019 to canvass for Sanders.
+He realized after a week or two that his best bet was to go all-in on organizing the city's small, working-class refugee community through its tight-knit web of relationships.
+He found that Bhutanese-Nepali community leaders, many of whom had earned their stature in the refugee camps in Bhutan or Myanmar, were personally familiar with everyone on his outreach list.
+Most were first-time voters and many were unfamiliar with Sanders, but Sanders’ platform of free healthcare and tuition-free college immediately resonated with them.

+By the time of the caucuses, the campaign had done extensive outreach to Southeast Asian, East African and Balkan refugees in Des Moines.
+They honed in on the new satellite caucuses based around foreign-language communities.
+The team used 24 buses to get voters to the caucuses, and a local volunteer helped with confirmation calls in Nepali.

-The story in Des Moines was the same.
-At Des Moines' Bosnian Islamic Center Zen Zen satellite caucus, where many caucus-goers were Bhutanese Nepali refugees exiled from their place of birth, Sanders won all nine delegates.
-At the South Sudanese Center satellite caucus, with various ethnic groups from Sudan, the Democratic Republic of the Congo, Bhutan, Nepal, Eritrea and Liberia, Sanders won four-fifths of the delegates.
-At the Grand View Satellite Caucus, where caucusgoers of Lao, Hmong, Filipino, Vietnamese and Cambodian descent convened, he won all eight delegates.
+Their efforts paid off.
+Sanders swept Des Moines' Bosnian Islamic Center Zen Zen satellite caucus, where many caucus-goers were Bhutanese Nepali refugees exiled from their place of birth, and the Grand View Satellite Caucus, where caucusgoers of Lao, Hmong, Filipino, Vietnamese and Cambodian descent convened.

 While on the stump for Sanders in Sioux City, Iowa, on January 26, Rep. Alexandria Ocasio-Cortez (D-N.Y.) explained how the satellite caucus organizing fit into Sanders' theory of change:

-Note: UPDATE: The article has been updated to reflect that the state delegate equivalent counts from the statellite caucuses remain uncertain.